microsoft/pxt-arcade/docs/skillmap/mole/mole1a.md

 hint~

-- :mouse pointer: When you're done reading, click **Next** to move to the next instruction.
+When you're done reading, click **Next** to move to the next instruction.

 ---
 ---